usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 Service in several cities in a State, but only one location has either an accessible facility or an alternative accessible facility.
-X, an individual who uses a wheelchair, lives near an inaccessible test location at which no alternative accessible facility is provided.The nearest test location with an accessible facility is 500 miles away.
+X, an individual who uses a wheelchair, lives near an inaccessible test location at which no alternative accessible facility is provided.
+The nearest test location with an accessible facility is 500 miles away.
 LMN has violated the ADA, because X is required to travel a longer distance to take the examination than other people who can take the examination in the city that is most convenient for them.

 #### Can individuals with disabilities be required to file their applications to take an examination earlier than the deadline for other applicants?
-No.This would violate the
+No. This would violate the
 requirement that examinations designed for individuals with disabilities be offered in as timely a manner as other examinations.
 Entities that administer tests may require individuals with disabilities to provide advance notice of their disabilities and of any